SzymonPaczos/ARPSpoofer/UML_Diagram.md

 ## Overview

-This diagram shows the class structure and relationships in the ARP spoofing tool, including both Windows and Linux platform implementations.
+This diagram shows the class structure and relationships in the ARP spoofing tool, including Windows, Linux, and macOS platform implementations.

 ## Class Diagram